-It is, of course, no accident that the two leading developers and pushers of the new teaching method spent their entire careers at the two main centers where most of the progressive fermet was taking place.
-William Scott Gray joined the faculty at the University of Chicago in 1914; was dean of its college of education from 1917 to 1931, and served as executive secretary of the Committee on the Preparation of Teachers from 1933 to 1945.
-In the years 1924, 1936 and 1948 he was chairman of a national committee that recommended changes in the organization of reading programs from kindergarten to college.
+It is, of course, no accident that the two leading developers and pushers of the new teaching method spent their entire careers at the two main centers where John Dewey's influence on elementary education was greatest and where most of the progressive ferment was taking place.
+William Scott Gray joined the faculty at the University of Chicago in 1914, was dean of its college of education from 1917 to 1931, and served as executive secretary of the Committee on the Preparation of Teachers from 1933 to 1945.
+In 1924, 1936 and 1948 he was chairman of a national committee that recommended changes in the organization of reading programs from kindergarten to college.
 He was chief editor of the Scott Foresman Dick and Jane basal reading program from 1930 until his death in 1960.

 Arthur I. Gates toiled in the vineyards of Teachers College, Columbia, as a professor of education from 1917 to 1956, after which he supervised research at the university's Institute of Language Arts until 1965.
 He was chief editor of Macmillan's basal reading program from 1930 well into the '60s.
 He died in 1972.
 Both Gray and Gates wrote hundreds of articles on reading instruction for the professional journals as well as numerous textbooks used in teacher training.
 Gray was especially instrumental in organizing the International Reading Association in 1955, which has become the world's largest and most influential professional organization devoted to reading instruction.
 It is perhaps the only organization of such size in which a form of educational malpractice has been enshrined as the highest pedagogical good, and its practitioners awarded prizes for their "achievements."
-Only under a state-controlled educational monopolistic conditions can mediocrity and quackery triumph so completely.
+Only under a state-controlled educational system is such a travesty of intellectual values possible.
+And only under such monopolistic conditions can mediocrity and quackery triumph so completely.